 How To Bet On MMA Fights

-As a former “big time” sports bettor, ahem not really, I’m going to answer your questions and explain to you how the betting odds work and how you can make money from MMA fighting.
+As a former “big time” sports bettor, ahem not really, I’m going to answer your questions and explain to you how betting odds work and how to make money from MMA fighting.
 This is for traditional sportsbooks and does not cover betting on MMA at fantasy real money sites.

 How Fighting Odds Work

-Unlike the common spread on a football game where one team is getting a certain amount of points (ex.
-Saints +7), in MMA fights the line or most common bet on the fight is primarily what’s called a Money Line, which is a single bet (a term most UK and European users know).
-Prop bets, parlays (accumulators), over/under, round bets, method of victory and Inplay betting are also fairly common with fighting bets.
+Unlike the common point spread on a football game where one team gets a certain amount of points (ex.
+Saints +7), in MMA fights the most common bet is primarily what’s called a Money Line, which is a single bet (a term most UK and European users use).

-The key is to find odds that payout nicely with a probable outcome that you have determined.
-So evaluating odds is very important, for favorites betting you want to at least make 25% of your stake and underdogs should pay double as a minimum.
+The key is to find odds that pay an acceptable pot with a probable outcome that you have determined.
+So evaluating odds is very important, for favorite’s betting you want to at least to make 25% of your stake and underdogs should pay double or more.

-To find potential fights to bet use Sherdog.com´s Fight Finder tool.
-Unlike any other squedule event calendar this tool can future events or past by just typing in the fighter´s name, nickname or class weight.
+To find potential fights to bet use Sherdog’s Fight Finder Tool ( source 1).
+Unlike any other event calendar this tool can filter future or past events just typing in the fighter’s name, nickname or class weight.

-Lets say we want to review the fighting history of Fedor Emelianenko.
+Let’s say we want to review the fighting history of Fedor Emelianenko.
 Search using just his name and you will see were his next fight will be.
-Following is a list with all past history.
+Following is a list with all his professional history.
 Note that he has won 34 fights and lost 4.
-3 of those 4 losses by KO, which means that a fighter needs to knock him out or be knocked out.
+Three of those 4 losses were by K.O.

 Georges St. Pierre (-245)